-On 22 March 2016, a global business network for small island developing states was launched at a public private partnerships event (P3a) in Aruba.
+New York, 22 March 2016 – A global business network for small island developing states was launched on March 22nd, 2016 at a public private partnerships event (P3a) in Aruba.
 The network, an initiative of the UN Office for the High Representative for Least Developed Countries, Landlocked Developing Countries and Small Island Developing States (UNOHRLLS), will link up Small Island Developing States (SIDS) by connecting the SIDS private sector, global business and other national and international stakeholders.

 The Small Island Developing States Global Business Network (SIDS GBN) will act as a resource hub to complement the work done by governments, civil society and local communities on strengthening private sector partnerships in areas including oceans, connectivity, sustainable agriculture, sustainable tourism, disaster risk reduction, renewable energy and finance.
 Members can interact with one another, connect with different SIDS regions, update on news and share business ideas and plans.

 “In addition to supporting the private sector to interact and promote collaboration among SIDS, SIDS GBN e-platform will build a bridge between the private sector from small islands and their development partners from the North and the South” said Gyan Chandra Acharya, UN Under- Secretary-General and High Representative for the Least Developed Countries, Landlocked Developing Countries and Small Island Developing States “It is fitting that we launch SIDS GBN at the P3a.
 This event acts as an important platform to strengthen international cooperation, mobilizing efforts in the pursuit of achieving the Sustainable Development Goals and supporting small islands.”

 SIDS-GBN and the P3a emanated from a Private Sector Partnerships Forum organised by UN-OHRLLS on the sidelines of the 2014 Third International Conference on Small Island Developing States in Samoa.